Hannah Ocuish

-Hannah Ocuish (sometimes "Occuish"; March 1774 – December 20, 1786) was a 12-year old Pequot Native American girl with an intellectual disability, who was hanged on December 20, 1786, in New London, Connecticut, for the murder of Eunice Bolles, the 6-year-old daughter of a wealthy farmer.
-She is believed to be the youngest person executed in the United States.
-In the 2020s, Ocuish's guilt, culpability, and the fairness of her trial have come into question.
+Hannah Ocuish (commonly referred to as "Occuish"; March 1774 – December 20, 1786) was a 12-year old Pequot Native American girl with an intellectual disability, who was hanged on December 20, 1786, in New London, Connecticut for the murder of 6-year-old Eunice Bolles.
+She is notable for being the youngest person executed in the United States.
+As of 2026, Ocuish's guilt, culpability, and the fairness of her trial have come into question.